María Isabel Puerta Riera

 I am an incoming Visiting Professor of Political Science (August 2021-2022), teaching U.S. Government, State and Local Government, and International Politics at Valencia College; and instructor of Sociology at Ana G. Méndez University.

-I am an Associate Researcher at GAPAC, currently working on Sharp Power in Latin America, and the effects of authoritarianism on exiled communities.
+I am a Research Fellow at GAPAC, currently working on Sharp Power in Latin America, and the effects of authoritarianism on exiled communities.

 My research focuses on democratic backsliding, authoritarian and populist experiences in Latin America.
 My first book, The debate between the models of representative and participatory democracy.
 Theoretical conceptual elements recounts the theoretical foundations of democracy, and the transition from the representative to the participative model in Venezuela.
 My second. book Institutions and State in Venezuela.
 Chronicles of the Venezuelan institutional crisis, reflects on the democratic erosion in Venezuela under the rule of Hugo Chávez.